RetroPie/RetroPie-Docs/docs/Overclocking.md

 To get the current temperature in an human readable output try `vcgencmd measure_temp`. its possible th pi can freeze if the temperature goes over 65 degrees celsius.

 see also: http://linuxonflash.blogspot.com/2015/02/a-look-at-raspberry-pi-2-performance.html

+Adding Raspberry Pi 3 Overclocking section

+So I have been playing with my Pi3 for a few days now and the performance is definitely noticable.

+From what I have learned not all Pi3's are created equal and there are a few more things you need to take into consideration when ordering parts for your 3.
+Do not just use any old cell phone power adapter you have around, she is a power hungry beast and if your going to overclock and use all 4 ports you need to give her enough power, Grab you a 5v 2500 ma adapter - http://www.amazon.com/gp/product/B011BE929S?psc=1&redirect=true&ref_=oh_aui_detailpage_o02_s00 iss what I went with

+Heat will probably be an issue with 3's luckily it is easy to overcome.
+Pick you up a set of heatsinks, http://www.amazon.com/gp/product/B00HPQGTI4?psc=1&redirect=true&ref_=oh_aui_detailpage_o02_s00  keep in mind that there are 3 core areas on the pi biggest chip on the top is cpu the smaller one is the ethernet/usb controller and on the bottom is the GPU.

+The stock heatsinks you order have some adhesive on them it is not thermal paste.
+I would definitely recommend purchasing some thermal adhesive to create the best bond between your heatsink and cores. http://www.amazon.com/gp/product/B0087X725S?psc=1&redirect=true&ref_=oh_aui_detailpage_o01_s00 is what I picked up then i used alcohol to completely clean the heatsinks before applying the thermal expoxy.

+Finally for a little extra cooling grab a well ventilated case with an active fan on it, this is especially important because the wifi / bluetooth chip has a thin type of pad on the bottom and it is extremely sensitive so its critical to get it in a case asap or risk damaging your wifi/bluetooth

+For the extremly experimental look up users who have submersed their pi's in mineral oil for what is called immersion cooling.

+On to the software

+I am using Retropie's latest build 3.6 as it is the only EmulationStation image that will boot on a Pi3.

+Under the impression that the default clock with this will be 1.2 GHZ

+I went ahead and SSH'd into my box and modified the following values into my /boot/config.txt file

+gpu_mem=550
+arm_freq=1450
+over_voltage=6
+sdram_freq=500

+Mind you these are just stable settings I have found and I am far from done tuning.
+Under load my cpu is running cool and i have not seen it spike over 51c I have had no shutdowns or freezes related to heat.
+I will continue messing with moving the gpumem variable around and I do want to try going up to 1550 on the clock but not until i get an immersion cooling setup.

+If your pi wont boot after applying a setup just take out the sdcard put it in a card reader on your pc and downclock

+I have been experimenting and you can see some of the results I have gotten in this video, https://www.youtube.com/watch?v=dsrxdCtNzLg&feature=youtu.be

+Tons of speed imrpovments on default settings there.
+Many games that were unplayable or not booting now work.
+For example Moonwalker and Wild West Cowboys of Moo Mesa in mame alone.

+With N64 I do have to cycle between emulators and turn down video resolutions but I am getting highly playable results.